 When disaster strikes, we respond

-The types of missions completed by RACQ CQ Rescue in Central and North Queensland include:
+The types of missions completed by BMA CQ Rescue in Central and North Queensland include:

 • IFTs: Inter-facility transfers (hospital to hospital)